 This program was held in downtown Oakland at the 5 Star Conference Center in the Paramount Room.

 This program was held in Oakland and UC San Diego at the Institute of Americas

 The Office of General Counsel Construction attorneys provided two quality and full programs.
 If you are interested in the viewgraphs, please contact Chris Hornbeck in Construction Services.

 This program will be held at UC San Francisco and at UC San Diego.
 The registration fee is $50.00.

 This was a free webinar sponsored by Risk Services.

 This program was held at UC Berkeley and at UCLA.
 Esteemed faculty and UC construction leaders provided a day long session on using lean processes in construction.

 This program was held on UC San Francisco and UC Los Angeles campuses.
 Greg McKinnon of Hemming Morse Inc. and Sandra Beck of UC San Francisco discussed controlling construction costs and applying the concepts to Integrated Project Delivery method.

-This training was provided by the CalEMA.
+This training was provided by the CalEMA (now Cal OES).
 If you were unable to attend, please visit their website and look for upcoming sessions.
-They also offer "train the trainer" sessions.